ThomasWorkOnline/Quark/README.md

 ## On Linux
 Coming soon!

+# Installation & Setup

 ## Dependencies
 *(all dependencies are located inside the `vendor` folder when the project has been built)*.<br />

+## Build Configurations
+### Debug:
+This config includes no optimizations and enables asserts aswell as logging.
+It is well suited for testing.<br />
+### Release
+This config includes optimizations and strips assertions and log traces.
+I would not suggest you run tests using this config.<br />
+### Dist
+This config includes full optimizations, strips assertions, all log messages and log errors.
+Use this config to ship.<br />

+*I encourage using dist builds with optimizations for distribution and debug while testing.
+Release mode can be useful when you need to test performance.*<br />

 # How to use